-Busines ss Core 39 cr.
+Business Core

-AC 201 Principles of Financial Accounting 3 cr.
+AC 201 Principles of Financial Accounting

-AC 202 Principles of Managerial Accounting 3 cr.
+AC 202 Principles of Managerial Accounting

-CS 140 Introduction to Computers

-- OR - 3 cr.

 IS 141 Applied Computer Technology

 for Business

-EC 141 Principles of Macroeconomics 3 cr.
+EC 141 Principles of Macroeconomics

-EC 142 Principles of Microeconomics 3 cr.
+EC 142 Principles of Microeconomics

 FI 360 Financial Management

-IB 315 International Business Perspectives 3 cr.
+IB 315 International Business Perspectives

 MA 120 Basic Concepts of Statistics

-- OR - 3 cr.
+- OR -

 MA 171 Finite Math

 MG 260 Business Law I

-MG 315 Advanced Business Statistics 3 cr.
+MG 315 Advanced Business Statistics

 MG 371 Management and Organizational Behavior 3 cr.

 MG 495 Business Policy

-MK 351 Principles of Marketing 3 cr.
+МК 351 Principles of Marketing

-- 9

-IS 141 is a strongly recommended course for students with majors within the School of Business and satisfies the requirement for CS 140.
+IS 141 is a required course for students with majors within the School of Business and satisfies the requirement for CS 140.

-Human Resou rces Requirements24 cr.
+Human Resources Requirements

 HR 353 Introduction to Human

 Resource Management

 HR 355 Planning and Staffing

 HR 357 Employment Law

 HR 434 Compensation Management 3 cr.

 HR 491 Senior Seminar in

-Human Resource Development 3 cr.
+Human Resource Development

 Choic e of 3 b usiness electives at the 300-400 level, with no

-more than 2 c classes from the same program with the
+more than 2 c lasses from the same program with the

-except tion of I Human Resource Management, to include
+except tion of H Human Resource Management, to include

 IS 310) Busine ess Applications

-11
+TOTAL